Azure-Samples/miyagi/docs/labs/02-build-your-own-copilot/README.md

    > Copy the value of the deployment name for text-embedding-ada-002 model and paste it into the appsettings.json file as the value of the variable "embeddingDeploymentOrModelId"

+   > Go to Azure Portal -> Resource Groups -> Select the resource group you created in step 3 of the previous section -> Select Azure Cognitive Search resource -> Keys -> Copy the value of the Primary Admin Key and paste it into the appsettings.json file as the value of the variable "azureCognitiveSearchApiKey"

+   > Go to Azure Portal -> Resource Groups -> Select the resource group you created in step 3 of the previous section -> Select Azure Cognitive Search resource -> Overview -> Copy the value of the Url and paste it into the appsettings.json file as the value of the variable "azureCognitiveSearchEndpoint"

+   > Go to Azure Portal -> Resource Groups -> Select the resource group you created in step 3 of the previous section -> Select the Cosmos DB resource -> Overview -> Copy the value of the Url and paste it into the appsettings.json file as the value of the variable "cosmosDbUri"

+  > Leave the cosmosDbName as "miyagi" and the cosmosDbContainer name as "recommendations"

+  > Set the blobServiceUri tp https://<storageservicename>.blob.core.windows.net/

 7. Create a new file named .env in myagi/sandbox/usecases/rag/dotnet
 8. Copy paste the contents of .env.local.example into .env and save the file
 9. Copy the values of OPenAI endpoint and key1 from step 6 into the .env file and save the file